jpfutalef/DynamicStochasticElectricVRP/README.md

 - 1: pre-operation
 - 2: online simulations
-- 3: pre-operation\*, followed by online simulations (* skips it if already executed in the past)
+- 3: full day (pre-operation + online.
+Doesn't do pre-operation if it exists)

 ``OPT_METHOD`` sets the E-VRP variant the optimizer solves during the pre-operation and online stages.
 Not considered when simulating the open loop